The New England Journal of Medicine September 15, 2011

 Population

-Patients with non-valvular atrial fibrillation and moderate-to-high stroke risk
+Patients with atrial fibrillation and moderate-to-high risk of stroke

 Comparator